Database Tables, Rows, and Columns Explained

 - Relationships between tables

-For example, the schema defines that the age column stores numbers and the name column stores text.
+For instance, the schema defines that the Age column stores numbers and Name column stores text.

 What Are Columns in a Database